Always something to do for the holidays or rainy day?

 This usually means that you cannot read your watch properly on a sunny day.

-And that is EXACTLY when you want to go out and exercise, right?
+And that's exactly when you want to go outside to work out, right?

 They solved this by using a transflective color display that can also be seen in bright sunlight.

-It is also useful for shallow water activities such as swimming, but not for diving or water skiing.
+- Water resistant: Yes, swimming in shallow water, but not for diving or water skiing.
 When your child starts a swimming workout, the watch automatically locks the screen with the water lock.
-Once out of the water, the screen must be unlocked by turning the Digital Crown and any water can be removed from it.

 - diameter: 40 mm